Bradley McDougald: 2018

-On March 12, 2018, the Seattle Seahawks re-signed McDougald to a three-year, $13.95 million contract with $6.50 million guaranteed and a signing bonus of $4 million.
+On March 12, 2018, the Seahawks re-signed McDougald to a three-year, $13.95 million contract with $6.50 million guaranteed and a signing bonus of $4 million.
 In the Seahawks' 27–24 loss to the Denver Broncos in the season opener, he recorded his first career game with two interceptions.
 He received an overall grade of 74.7 from Pro a Football Focus, which ranked 22nd among all qualified safeties in 2018.

 2019

-In week 2 against the Pittsburgh Steelers, McDougald recorded his first interception of the season off Mason Rudolph as the Seahawks won 28-26.
+In week 2 against the Pittsburgh Steelers, McDougald recorded his first interception of the season off Mason Rudolph as the Seahawks won 28–26.

 In the NFC Wild Card game against the Philadelphia Eagles, McDougald recorded a team high 11 tackles and sacked Carson Wentz once during the 17–9 win.

 New York Jets

-On July 25, 2020, McDougald, along with first- and third-round picks in the 2021 NFL Draft and a first-round selection in the 2022 NFL Draft, was traded to the New York Jets in exchange for safety Jamal Adams and a fourth-round selection in the 2022 NFL Draft.
+On July 25, 2020, McDougald, along with first- and third-round picks in the 2021 NFL draft and a first-round selection in the 2022 NFL draft, was traded to the New York Jets in exchange for safety Jamal Adams and a fourth-round selection in the 2022 NFL Draft.

 McDougald made his debut with the Jets in Week 1 against the Buffalo Bills.
 During the game, McDougald recorded 8 tackles and recovered a fumble in the 27–17 loss.
 He suffered a shoulder injury in Week 7 and was placed on injured reserve on October 31, 2020.